Romania profile - Leaders

-But Mr Iohannis, an ethnic German who campaigned on an anti-corruption platform, won a decisive victory on a record turn-out.
+But Mr Iohannis, who campaigned on an anti-corruption platform, won a decisive victory on a record turn-out.

 The election may well have been decided by the votes of Romania's large and growing diaspora.
 Nearly 50 per cent of the ballots cast abroad were for Mr Iohannis, compared to just 16 percent for Mr Ponta.

 Observers said that with several senior figures in Mr Ponta's formerly communist Social Democrats accused of corruption, Mr Iohannis appealed to voters with his reputation for reliability and honesty.

 Klaus Iohannis, aged 55, is a former physics teacher who hails from the country's ethnic German community that was persecuted under communist dictator Nicolae Ceaucescu.

-He has been re-elected four times as mayor of Sibiu, and has developed a track record for sound municipal government within a region that is booming economically.
+He has been re-elected four times as mayor of Sibiu, and has developed a record for sound government within a region that is booming economically.

 Romania is the EU's second-poorest country, and much of the campaign focused on how to increase living standards.

 Under Romania's system, the president is responsible for foreign and defence policy and will control appointments of prosecutors and the judiciary.